 With the game up for cyber threats and hackers, individuals, organizations and their employees should take a step to deal with them; thanks to our craze for connecting everything to the internet, increasing the chances of breaches, vulnerabilities, and flaws.

-If you’re still in the illusion that by changing passwords, your cybersecurity will be tightened, then sorry, those days are gone; the number of cyber attacks have increased tremendously, so should be the prevention landscape.
+If you’re still in the illusion that by changing passwords, your cybersecurity will be tightened, then sorry, those days are gone; the number of cyber security threats and attacks have increased tremendously, so should be the prevention landscape.

-Malware and phishing must be familiar to you, but I am sure only a few geeks actually know the mechanics of these types of cyberattacks.
-Understanding the method of delivery will clarify the role of different cyber security controls required to combat such threats.
+Malware and phishing must be familiar to you, but I am sure only a few geeks actually know the mechanics of these types of cybersecurity threats.
+Understanding the method of delivery will clarify the role of different cyber security threats controls required to combat such threats.
 It is highly discomforting being aware of the threats, but not knowing where they’re coming from and how to defend them.

-In this walk-through, we are breaking down some of the most common forms of attack and how to defend yourself and your business from them; don’t worry I will keep my flashy vocabulary and intricate wordplay limited, complimenting visuals – this will be understandable to every netizen out there.
+In this walk-through, we are breaking down some of the most common types of cyber security threats or cybersecurity threats and vulnerabilities and how to defend yourself and your business from them; don’t worry I will keep my flashy vocabulary and intricate wordplay limited, complimenting visuals – this will be understandable to every netizen out there.

 Let’s begin with the basics!